 p4 -F "%name% %map%" -ztag depots

-To turn the gabriel read-only replica into a forwarding replica, simply create a server specification on the master:
+To turn the gabriel read-only replica into a forwarding replica, simply modify the server specification on the master:

 p4 server gabriel

 Set the 'Services' field to forwarding-replica and provide a description.
 Once the server specification is replicated to gabriel, it will become a forwarding replica.

 If the configuration isn't correct you may have to go back to the master, reconfigure as needed, and proceed again from master step 3 above by taking a new checkpoint to re-seed the replica with the proper configuration variables.
 If you simply missed one of the configuration variable settings on the master before taking the master checkpoint, it is possible to set the configuration data in db.config directly on the replica so you don't have to take another master checkpoint.
 See the KB article 3196 for details on using p4d -cset to set configuration variables directly on the replica.